 Try getting closer to the bird without disturbing it and try recording again.
 If Merlin still doesn’t have possible matches, it could be that the species you are trying to record is not supported in Merlin.
 In this case, you can browse the likely species for your area in Explore Birds, listen to provided recordings, and read the identification help text to see if there are any good matches.

 Which species can Sound ID identify?
 When will Sound ID be available for my region?

 Merlin Bird ID is a community-built resource, relying on the data and media collected by hundreds of thousands of birders around the world!
 If you live in an area not covered by Sound ID, you can best contribute by recording the songs and calls of the birds around you and uploading them to your eBird checklists.
-Birders who are experts at identifying birds by their songs and calls can contribute as well by annotating audio recordings in Macaulay Library.

 Does it work offline?